w3f/polkadot-spec/spec.md

 ]
 ```

-The source and destination are para-chain indices; while stored in egress queues, `source` is omitted.
+The source and destination are para-chain indices.

 This set of messages is defined by the collator, specified in the candidate block and validated as part of the Validity Function.
 The set of messages must fulfil certain criteria including respecting limitations on the quantity and size of outgoing queues.